dwrobel/flatcam/README.md

 - made units change from shortcut key 'Q' not to affect the preferences
 - made units change from Edit -> Toggle Units not to affect the preferences
 - remade the way the aperture marks are plotted in Gerber Object
+- fixed some bugs related to moving an Gerber object with the aperture table in view

 5.05.2019